v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

     - **Folder name**: Enter the name of the folder.
 This name is shown to users on their device.
     - **List of pages**: **Add** a page, and enter the following properties:

       - **Page name**: Enter a name for the page.
-This name is used for your reference in the Azure portal.
+This name is used for your reference in the Microsoft Endpoint Manager admin center.
 It *isn't* shown on the iOS device.
       - **App Name**: Enter a name for the app.
-This name is used for your reference in the Azure portal.
+This name is used for your reference in the Microsoft Endpoint Manager admin center.
 It *isn't* shown on the iOS device.
       - **App Bundle ID**: Enter the bundle ID of the app.
 See [Bundle IDs for built-in iOS apps](bundle-ids-built-in-ios-apps.md) for some examples.

       You can add up to **20** pages for the device dock.